 Genes encoding proteins that contain potential CRDs were identified by screening the National Center for Biotechnology Information gene database using Bos taurus and CLECT as keywords.
 The DNA sequence of the region encoding a potential CRD was extracted from each file in reference assembly version ARS-UCD1.2.
-All of the sequences containing amino acid residues at appropriate positions to form the conserved Ca2+-binding site were identified based database annotation on the and comparison with the human and mouse sequences.
-CRDs selected for inclusion on the initial array were subjected to cluster analysis with Clustal W and the results were used to generate a cladogram using Dendroscope 3 (54,55).
-The aligned sequences (Figure S1), along with previous instances in which human orthologs have been expressed, were used to define regions of each protein to be expressed.
+All of the sequences containing amino acid residues at appropriate positions to form the conserved Ca2+-binding site were identified based on the database annotation and comparison with the human and mouse sequences.
+CRDs selected for inclusion on the initial array were subjected to cluster analysis with ClustalW, and the results were used to generate a cladogram using Dendroscope 3 (54, 55).
+The aligned sequences (Fig. S1), along with previous instances in which human orthologs have been expressed, were used to define regions of each protein to be expressed.